hanlaman/senior-design-25/project tasks/tasklist.md

 4) Make sure that task statements use language consistent with your project description, design diagrams, and all project documentation.

 # Task List
-### 1. Conduct full system integration testing across all modules.
-- TBD
+### 1. Research and specify speech recognition methods optimized for dementia users in wearable devices.
 - Team Member:
-### 2. Task
-- TBD
+### 2. Design the conversation flow logic for responding to orientation questions such as “Who am I?” and “Where am I?”.
 - Team Member:
+### 3. Develop the text-to-speech pipeline with customizable family or friendly voices.
 - Team Member:
-### 3. Task
-- TBD
+### 4. Test the accuracy of word detection and response timing in noisy environments.
 - Team Member:
+### 5. Refine the user interaction model to ensure clarity, comfort, and ease of use for dementia patients.
 - Team Member:
-### 4. Task
-- TBD
+### 6. Specify the structure and content categories for the personal memory support database.
 - Team Member:
+### 7. Develop the information retrieval algorithm that delivers reminders and personal details to the user.
 - Team Member:
-### 5. Task
-- TBD
+### 8. Integrate caregiver-provided updates into the memory system with secure data handling.
 - Team Member:
+### 9. Test the adaptability of memory prompts for early, mid, and advanced dementia stages.
 - Team Member:
-## Memory Support
-### 6. Design and implement the memory support module for personal information retrieval and reminders.
+### 10. Document workflows for how personal information is stored, updated, and retrieved by the AI.
-- TBD
 - Team Member:
-### 7. Document workflows for retrieving and delivering memory prompts.
-- TBD
+### 11. Define emergency detection thresholds, including manual triggers and repeated confusion signals.
 - Team Member:
-### 8. Validate memory support accuracy and responsiveness with user scenarios.
-- TBD
+### 12. Develop the emergency escalation protocol for contacting caregivers and primary care providers.
 - Team Member:
-### 9. Task
-- TBD
+### 13. Implement GPS-based location sharing for emergency alerts.
 - Team Member:
-### 10. Task
-- TBD
+### 14. Test the reliability of emergency communications under varying connectivity conditions.
 - Team Member:
-## Emergency Module
-### 11. Specify requirements and thresholds for emergency detection (confusion indicators, “I need help” triggers).
-- TBD
+### 15. Document safeguards to reduce false alarms while ensuring critical alerts are always delivered.
 - Team Member:
-### 12. Develop escalation protocols for contacting caregivers and medical providers.
-- TBD
+### 16. Design caregiver app wireframes showing reminders, alerts, and patient information dashboards.
 - Team Member:
-### 13. Implement GPS/location-sharing features for emergency mode.
-- TBD
+### 17. Develop secure data synchronization between the wearable AI device and caregiver app.
 - Team Member:
-### 14. Test communication reliability for emergency alerts under varying conditions.
-- TBD
+### 18. Test caregiver notifications for accuracy, timeliness, and usability.
 - Team Member:
-### 15. Document safeguards against false alarms and missed alerts.
-- TBD
+### 19. Develop middleware for integrating smart home devices.
 - Team Member:
-## Caregiver App
-### 16. Design the caregiver app interface for managing reminders, alerts, and personal data.
-- TBD
-- Team Member:
-### 17. Build communication channels between wearable device, AI backend, and caregiver app.
-- TBD
-- Team Member:
-### 18. Test notification reliability and data synchronization in the app.
-- TBD
-- Team Member:
-### 19. Task
-- TBD
-- Team Member:
-### 20. Task
-- TBD
+### 20. Validate the reliability of smart home–triggered reminders and alerts across different ecosystems.
 - Team Member: